Bill Grayden: State and federal politics: 1946–1954

 At the 1949 federal election, Grayden transferred to the Australian House of Representatives, winning the seat of Swan for the Liberals.
 He stated his primary interest in parliament would be defence.
-He was re-elected at the 1951 election but defeated by Australian Labor Party (ALP) candidate Harry Web at the 1954 election.
+He was re-elected at the 1951 election but defeated by Australian Labor Party (ALP) candidate Harry Webb at the 1954 election.

 Grayden initiated a number of publicity stunts during his time in parliament.
 In October 1950 he sent whale meat from a station at Carnarvon to Canberra to be served on the parliamentary menu.
 In December 1950 he announced "Operation Corks", a plan to test the impact of pollution from Fremantle Harbour by dropping hundreds of coloured corks into the Swan River.
 In 1953 Grayden led an expedition to Central Australia seeking evidence of the lost Leichhardt expedition.
 It visited the area around the Rawlinson Ranges and returned with various indigenous and non-indigenous artefacts, though none linked to Leichhardt.